Learning Outcomes

 - would have consented had they known of the damage and its circumstances.

 The belief must be honestly held, but it does not need to be reasonable (s 5(3)).
-Even a mistaken belief induced by voluntary intoxication can suffice, as long as it is genuinely held (Jaggard v Dickinson [1980] QB 527).
+An honest belief induced by voluntary intoxication can suffice (Jaggard v Dickinson [1981] QB 527).
+The person believed to be entitled to consent may be mistaken; the critical question is the defendant’s honest belief.

 Protection of Property (s 5(2)(b))